cmubig/arc-icra23/calls.md

 <!--- Challenge entry submission deadline (to be featured at the Workshop): 15 February 2022, 12:00 UTC
 - Challenge winners notification (private): 21 February 2022-->
+- Challenge participation deadline (to be featured at the workshop): 6 May 2022
 - Paper submission (all tracks: paper, challenge): 13 May 2022
 - Reviewing starts: 14 May 2022
 - Reviewing ends: 30 May 2022